joshcanhelp/josh-to-11/content/post/49-good-advice-to-a-client-about-building-a-blog-from-the-ground-up.md

 wpid: 356
 ---

-# Good advice to a client about building a blog from the ground up

 I built a blog a couple weeks ago for a very talented teacher and graffiti artist who stays here in San Diego.
 We were both excited to create something that could easily hold updates and be a central place for fans and potential clients.
 It has an urban feeling but is still classy, well-laid-out, and very functional.